panda3d/panda3d-docs/programming/text/text-fonts.rst

 Fonts loaded through the FreeType library (resulting in a DynamicTextFont object) are normally rasterized into textures and mapped onto polygons, due to the default Render Mode being set to ``RM_texture``.
-The render mode however can be changed using the method ``setRenderMode()``, to allow for radically different generated characters.
+The render mode however can be changed using the method :meth:`~.DynamicTextFont.set_render_mode()`, to allow for radically different generated characters.
 For example, the following statement ensures that generated characters will be fully three-dimensional, thick, polygonal characters.

 .. only:: python